Equipment Recommendations for a Home/Garage Gym

 Rogue currently offers 20 separate styles of squat stands.

 The one I recommend and purchased for my facility is the cheapest.
-The Rogue Echo Squat Stand 2.0 – $275.
-I bought version 1.0 of these for MTI.
+I bought the Rogue Echo Squat Stand 2.0 for MTI.

 The first power racks I purchased from Bigger, Faster, Stronger cost around $2,000 each!